m8kin/course_udacity_git/README.md

-# This is a course on how to use Git
+# These are some tips on how to use Git

 Git is a version control system for source code.